HonghyokKim/HEAT/README.md

 # An R package, HEAT (Heatwave effect Estimation via Adjustment for Temperature)

-This package is the novel method to estimate the effect of heatwaves on a health outcome, proposed by Dr. Honghyok Kim (University of Illinois at Chicago).
+This R package allows researchers to use the novel method to estimate the effect of heatwaves on a health outcome, proposed by Dr. Honghyok Kim (University of Illinois at Chicago).
 The following paper is available on arXiv.org and has been submitted to a scientific journal for publication.

 "On adjustment for temperature in heatwave epidemiology: a new method and toward clarification of methods to estimate health effects of heatwaves" by